-The maximum volume of hazardous waste allowed for storage is equivalent to 1,360 gallons, approximately ten times the containment volume of the sump.
+The maximum volume of hazardous waste allowed for storage is equivalent to 2,400 gallons as stated in Section D-1 of the approved permit application.
 The containment calculations are included in Exhibit D1-4 of the approved permit application.